jackzheng2496/learningC/README.md

   than define and easier to debug.
 Applying the const keyword in front of an array parameter indicates that the array will not be changed. -3/14/16
 - Homework is a thing, taking a small break to catch up on work. -3/17/16
+- typedef can create another name for data types/functions.
+Useful for functions because you can kind of abstract it when you have mutiple functions with same arguments. -3/17/16